MooseCowBear/odin-flight-booker/README.md

 A nested form that makes use of #accepts_nested_attributes_for that creates all of the passengers associated with a booking at once.

-### Update
+The form uses Stimulus to allow adding and removing of passenger fields from a booking form in case the user changes their mind about how many tickets they would like.

-Form now uses Stimulus to allow adding and removing of passenger fields from booking form in case user changes their mind about how many tickets they would like.
+Confirmation emails are sent to each passenger when a booking is made.

 ## The database